Green roof: History

 Green roofs are also becoming increasingly popular in North America, although they are not as common as in some parts of Europe.
 Numerous North American cities offer tax incentives to developers who integrate green roofs in their buildings.
 Toronto and San Francisco legally mandate new buildings to include green roofs.

 Rooftop water purification is also being implemented in green roofs.
 These forms of green roofs are actually treatment ponds built into the rooftops.
-They are built either from a simple substrate (as being done in Dongtan) or with plant-based ponds.
-Plants used include calamus, Menyanthes trifoliata, Mentha aquatica, etc.)
+They are built either from a simple substrate or with plant-based ponds.
+Plants used include Calamus, Menyanthes trifoliata, Mentha aquatica, etc.)

 Several studies have been carried out in Germany since the 1970s.
 Berlin is one of the most important centers of green roof research in Germany.
 Particularly in the last 10 years, much more research has begun.
 About ten green roof research centers exist in the US and activities exist in about 40 countries.
 In a recent study on the impacts of green infrastructure, in particular green roofs in the Greater Manchester area, researchers found that adding green roofs can help keep temperatures down, particularly in urban areas: "adding green roofs to all buildings can have a dramatic effect on maximum surface temperatures, keeping temperatures below the 1961–1990 current form case for all time periods and emissions scenarios.
 Roof greening makes the biggest difference…where the building proportion is high and the evaporative fraction is low.
 Thus, the largest difference was made in the town centers".